 Complete a DBS check

-3 GCSEs at grade A*-C OR a Level 2 related qualification PLUS GCSE maths and English at grade C/4 or higher.
+Students must also have a minimum of 3 GCSEs at grade A*- C OR a related Level 2 qualification PLUS GCSE English and Maths at grade C/4 or higher.

-Students will also need to take part in a group assessment to check communication and interpersonal skills to ensure you are suitable for a career in child education and placement ready.
+Students will also need to have communication and interpersonal skills to ensure you are suitable for a career in child education and are placement ready.

 If you are progressing from another course in College, a tutor recommendation will be needed, detailing your record of attendance and commitment to your studies.

 Our Children’s Learning, Play & Development Level 3 course includes many different course activities including guest speaker visits, events, external trips, team bonding experiences and involvement in the National Citizen Service (NCS).
 Some of these activities may include: